-Elmwood Township, like many other northwestern Michigan communities, has a mostly white population.
-The U.S. Census reported that 96.1% of the total population is white, 2.3% of the total population is.
+Township, Elmwood like other many northwestern Michigan communities, has а mostly white population.
+Census The U.S. reported that 96.1% of the total population is white, 2.3% of the total population is.
 Black or African American, Asians, and American Indians or Alaska Native and 1.7% of the total population consists of two or more races.